BFCM: The Ultimate Guide to ECommerce Sales

-Keep reading to learn all about BFCM and how to increase sales this holiday shopping period, including scaling your supply chain through continuous capital.
+Keep reading to learn all about BFCM and how to increase sales this holiday shopping period, including how to leverage eCommerce financing to reach your goals.

 Black Friday Cyber Monday: Fast Facts

-- In 2021, 88 million consumers shopped online on Black Friday, and 77 million shopped online on Cyber Monday.
+- 87.2 million consumers shopped online on Black Friday, and 77 million shopped online on Cyber Monday.
 (NRF)

 Black Friday Cyber Monday Tools and Tips

 You’re an 8-figure seller in the making, and BFCM is a huge once-a-year opportunity to help get you there.
-Close out the year strong with these tools and tips.
+Prepare now to close out the year strong with these tools and tips.

 Another way to get qualified leads is with an email popup on your site teasing Black Friday deals and asking users to opt-in alerts.
 To encourage popup engagement, incentivize users with a sign up offer.